seb-ma/MMM-Bosch-BME680-sensor/README.md

 - pressure
 - IAQ

-It sends notifications that can be hendled by other modules and/or have its own display:
+It sends notifications that can be handled by other modules and/or have its own display:

 ![sample](images/sample.png)